cea-hpc/phobos/doc/design/locate.md

 The call takes an object ID as input and gives back a node name as output.
 The retrieved node name is the one targeted by the locate command if it can access the object or the first one encountered which can reach it.
 If no nodes can currently access the object, -EAGAIN is returned.
+The hostname can be NULL with a return code of 0 to indicate that any node can access this object (i.e. no extent of the object is on a currently locked medium).

 #### Object retrieval
 The `phobos_get()` call remains the same, but it supports a new flag in the `pho_xfer_desc` data structure called `PHO_XFER_OBJ_BEST_HOST`.
-If this flag is set, we will first call `phobos_locate()` on each object, and get it only if it is available on the current host.
+If this flag is set, we will first call `phobos_locate()` on each object, and get it only if it is available on the current host or if the object can be accessed on any node.

 If the `phobos_locate()` call fails on any object, its return code will be set to -EREMOTE, and a field added to the XFer parameters, called `node_name`,